toolleeo/cli-apps/README.md

 * [ffscreencast](https://github.com/cytopia/ffscreencast) - A ffmpeg screencast with video overlay and multi monitor support.
 * [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing Youtube audio and video.
 * [lotc](https://github.com/ranelpadon/lord-of-the-clips) - (Lord Of The Clips) Video downloader, trimmer, and merger using the terminal.
 Supports YouTube, Facebook, Reddit, Twitter, etc. Downloads/trims at multiple points.
 Merges multiple clips.
+* [YouTube TUI](https://github.com/Siriusmart/youtube-tui) - A lightweight and user friendly TUI for browsing YouTube content from the terminal.

 ## <a name="networking"></a>Networking